fedarko/283-project/README.md

 # CSE 283 / BENG 203 Project: Spring 2021

+## Repository structure

+### `notebooks/`

+Contains Jupyter notebooks that are used in processing the data, generating some of the plots, running classifiers, etc.

+### `scripts/`

+Contains one-off scripts used for various tasks (generating some of the plots, computing metrics of the dataset, etc.).
+The `PCA_tSNE_analysis.R` script was written by Sara Rahiminejad.

 ## `data/` sources

 All of the files located in this folder are associated with